sc23ls/COMP3011/README.md

   `/regime`                           Combine trend and volatility to
                                       classify the market regime

+  `/latest`                           Get latest cross rate for a pair

+  `/history`                          Return historical series for a pair

+  `/currencies`                       List available currencies
   -----------------------------------------------------------------------

 These endpoints allow users to analyse **time-series characteristics of